willgleich/gleich.tech/src/public/blog_docs/blog2.md

 #### HTTP Triggered
 At this point I had my function on continuous deployment to gcp.
 I had a manual image ready to go in the gcr for cloud run deployment.
 The cloud function has been tested with manual HTTP trigger.
-All of the minimal viable product functionality was there except the automatic trigger from google monitoring.
+All of the minimal viable product (MVP) functionality was there except the automatic trigger from google monitoring.
 I thought that I would need to grant IAM access to the google monitoring gcloud service account to invoke my google function.
 This interaction wasn't immediately obvious and upon further testing it looked like that google monitoring http webhooks would only trigger utilizing basic authentication, an option on the webhook configuration modal.